Allegro (musical): Rehearsals and tryouts

 Rehearsals took place in three New York locations, for principals, singers, and dancers.
-The production contained 41 principals and over a hundred dancers.
+The production contained a cast of 67, including a corps of 37 singers and 23 dancers.
 De Mille also choreographed the dances, which were both extremely complicated and provided the framework for the scenes which made up the show.
 During the dances, Joe learns to walk, falls in love, goes astray, and then gets back on the proper track.
 De Mille used adults in children's clothes for the dances when Joe is a child; since there were no actual children on stage to provide scale, the illusion worked.
 The dance which accompanied "One Foot, Other Foot" was based on de Mille's own experiences in watching her own son Jonathan learn to walk.

 Sondheim later expressed his view of de Mille's directing, calling her "a horror.
 She treated the actors and singers like dirt and treated the dancers like gods ...[she was,] I think, an extremely insensitive woman, an excellent writer, and a terrible director, in terms of morale, anyway.
 That was my first experience of bad behavior in the theatre."
 However, Rufus Smith, who played the minor role of the football coach, stated, "Never again in my life will I experience what it is like to stop a show cold, by doing exactly what she taught me".
 The immense job of directing the play finally proved too big for de Mille, who stated "I can't do the new dances and the new songs and the new book," and Hammerstein stepped in to direct the dialogue.
 According to Rodgers biographer Meryle Secrest, at this point the cast was up in arms over de Mille's treatment of them.
 James Mitchell, one of the dancers in the production, later stated that de Mille was better at directing dancers than actors, as actors come to the stage with preconceived notions about how to play a part, and dancers do not.